Nitrux/tools/README.md

 # tools.

-Tools for building ISO images.
+Tools for building our stuff.

-`./<command> -h` will give information about any of these programs.
+`./<command> -h` will give you information about any of these programs.